Wakefield Community Foundation

 BACKGROUND: The Wakefield Community Foundation (WCF) was organized by a group of forward-looking citizens of the Wakefield community in November 1993, as a non-profit, tax-exempt corporation.
 Gifts received from individuals, families, corporations, private foundations, and governmental agencies are carefully invested with the income used to make grants to public charities that best meet the needs in Wakefield.
 The WCF supports current community needs and invests in the community’s future by raising, managing, and distributing funds for charitable purposes in the areas of cultural, social, health, or education services.

 In 2002, the WCF Board voted to affiliate with the Siouxland Community Foundation.
-The Wakefield Community Foundation continues to function as it always has, but much of the administrative work is carried out by the Siouxland Community Foundation.
-This historic step frees the WCF volunteer members to work in the community and create better community awareness of the Wakefield Community Foundation and the role it plays for the future of Wakefield.
+The Wakefield Community Foundation continues to function as it always has, the administrative work is carried out by the Siouxland Community Foundation.
+This historic step frees the WCF volunteer members to work in the community and create better community awareness of the WCF and the role it plays for the future of Wakefield.

 The WCF maintains a Book of Memory (currently at the Senior Citizen’s Center) to provide for those who wish to make a donation to honor a deceased loved one, friend, client or customer.
 The book holds an inscription of the name of each remembered individual.

-MISSION: The mission of the Wakefield Community Foundation is to enhance the quality of life for Wakefield citizens.
+MISSION: The mission of the WCF is to enhance the quality of life for Wakefield citizens.
 Brochure

 The purpose of the WCF is to connect donors who care with causes that matter and to enhance the quality of life in Wakefield, Nebraska.